-Prepping a client for a press interview is a key element of media relations and an essential skill for any PR practitioner.
-Some clients will take it all in their stride, but others will have reservations and be concerned about the questions likely to be asked.
+Prepping for a press interview is a key element of media relations and an essential skill for any PR practitioner.
+Some people will take it all in their stride, but others will have reservations and be concerned about the questions likely to be asked.

-So preparing a solid briefing for the client beforehand is essential.
+So preparing a solid briefing beforehand is essential.
 A good briefing document will consider the publication, the story angle, tips for keeping calm during the interview and following up post interview.

 Most interviews will go without a hitch, however a client must also be prepared for difficult questions, especially in a crisis scenario.
 Here are tips from Motive on preparing a client for a press interview: